SEL2232 : Stagecraft in Early Drama

 Teaching Rationale And Relationship

 Lectures will introduce the students to key literary texts, key concepts, and critical paradigms.
 They will also provide textual investigations to help students with the language and close reading of early texts.
 As all the texts are dramatic, seminars will investigate the texts of these plays and their performance possibilities.
-These help to develop their communication and analytical skills.
-Study groups will help to develop students' teamwork, leadership and problem solving skills by taking it in turns to lead their group’s exploration of a scene or excerpt ahead of the seminar.
+Some investigation of practical performance skills will take place during the seminars.
+These also help to develop students’ communication and analytical skills.
+Study groups will help to develop students' teamwork, leadership and problem solving skills.

 Assessment Methods